Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 Humanin Stacks

 • Humanin + MOTS-c: The mitochondrial-derived peptide longevity stack.
 Humanin for neuroprotection and beta cell support, MOTS-c for metabolic health and exercise mimicry.
+Both rise with vigorous training, so the stack reinforces what hard exercise already does.

 • Humanin + SS-31 (elamipretide): Mitochondrial protection on two angles.
 SS-31 stabilizes cardiolipin in the inner mitochondrial membrane while Humanin supports cellular survival signaling.